asyncapi/spec/spec/asyncapi.md

 <a name="serverBindingsObjectIBMMQ"></a>`ibmmq` | [IBM MQ Server Binding](https://github.com/asyncapi/bindings/blob/master/ibmmq#server-binding-object) | Protocol-specific information for an IBM MQ server.
 <a name="serverBindingsObjectGooglePubSub"></a>`googlepubsub` | [Google Cloud Pub/Sub Server Binding](https://github.com/asyncapi/bindings/blob/master/googlepubsub#server) | Protocol-specific information for a Google Cloud Pub/Sub server.

-This object MAY be extended with [Specification Extensions](#specificationExtensions).
+Protocol-specific binding objects MAY be extended with [Specification Extensions](#specificationExtensions).

 #### <a name="channelBindingsObject"></a>Channel Bindings Object

 Map describing protocol-specific definitions for a channel.

+This object MAY be extended with [Specification Extensions](#specificationExtensions).

 ##### Fixed Fields